BellaMrx/CSS_Guide_Part_4/README.md

 - `transition-duration` : This specifies the duration of the transition in seconds e.g. `1s`.
 - `transition-timing-function` : This specification is a kind of temporal course of the transition.
 For example, `ease` means that the transition starts slowly, speeds up in the middle and ends slowly again.
 Other time courses are: `linear`, `ease-in`, `ease-out`, `ease-in-out`.

-Some demonstrations and examples of 'transition' can be found on this website [CSS Transitions](http://css3.bradshawenterprises.com/transitions/).
+Some demonstrations and examples of `transition` can be found on this website [CSS Transitions](http://css3.bradshawenterprises.com/transitions/).

 ### Transform other HTML elements